ambitus/linux-containers/examples/development-image/README.md

 - Navigate to the directory containing the `Dockerfile`.
 - Run the docker build command:
 `docker build . --tag dev-image:latest`
 Note: This image may take a while to build as it compiles source for many of the packages.
+If you encounter any failures it's likely because all three key-servers have timed out at once; try again and it will usually work.

 Applications contained within: